-I knew the attempt to summit Square Top was going to be hard, but this turned out to be the hardest hikes I have ever done.
+I knew the attempt to summit Square Top was going to be hard, but this turned out to be the hardest hike I have ever done to date.

 Ted Markus and I pulled into the parking lot in Borrego Springs just before sunrise to meet with Greg Gerlach who was accompanying us on this hike and providing the needed 4×4 to the trailhead.
 Greg is working on his third pass through the San Diego 100, which is slightly different from the 100 Peak Challenge, so teaming up made perfect sense.
 Greg’s hiking resume is inspiring and it was a great thrill to spend some time in the mountains with him.